 We promise to pursue this ongoing work with vulnerability and courage.
 Black lives matter.

 Do you have any black or minority employees?
 Yes!
 We have minority representation across all programs.

-If you’re a numbers person, you might be interested to know that historically out of 93 interns who have participated in our program to date (Summer 2020), 19 (20%) were/are African American, and 7(7.5%) were/are Latinx/Asian/Other.
-Our Creative Fellowship, which has hosted 10 Fellows to date, has had an all female crew, with 30% of Fellows being African American.
+If you’re a numbers person, you might be interested to know that historically out of 106 interns who have participated in our program to date (Summer 2021), 24 (22%) were/are African American, and 10 (9%) were/are Latinx/Asian/Other.
+Our Creative Fellowship has hosted 11 Fellows to date, with 27% of them being African American, and 95% being female.

 Keep in mind that the interns rotate in and out every 3 months, and every class of interns looks different in terms of diversity.
 We rely heavily on word of mouth for our internship program to get promoted, so the intern class is a reflection of who applies.